Present a Workshop at the Nation's Largest Theatre Convention

 November 15, 2015

 Declined workshop proposal notification deadline

-Deadline for accepted workshop presenters to register convention
+Deadline for accepted workshop presenters to register for convention

 We strive to achieve a balance of programming for all attendees.
 Each proposal is reviewed on its own merit.
 If a presenter submits multiple proposals, one or all may be accepted.
 If you prefer to present only one workshop, you may either submit one proposal only, or upon acceptance of multiple workshop proposals, contact Vice-President of Services, Pat Gagliano, to discuss your presenting preferences.

 SETC seeks proposals that:

 - Emphasize training, learning and performance

 - Are "how-to" and hands-on

 - Provide information not easily accessible to your target audience

 - Offer strategies for growing educational and non-profit organizations